beichenglangzi/KModules/Line Segment Trail/README.md

     trail.render()
 }
 ```
-Finally, you need to enable it to make the effect show up.
+Finally, you need to enable the trail to make the effect show up.
 ```
 trail.enabled = true
 ```